 To what level of control is needed?

 That is the most sought after question regarding job aids and user tools.
 The answer lies in each company’s level of risk and its document hierarchy.
 I’ve seen extreme cases where “NO Paper” on the floor means not even an SOP is allowed to be in hand.
 I do believe that some level of control is needed to ensure that the content is valid, is in sync with the current procedure and users have the most current version of the tool.
 Can your organization defend the level of control?
 Are you sure about that?
 Or do you use a “don’t tell and we won’t ask policy”?
 Are folks making errors because they followed an uncontrolled worksheet vs. the approved procedure?

 - If the tool /job aid is tied to a procedure, it needs to become a required tool and included in the SOP.

 - Job aids should not be a standalone orphan.
 It needs to have a procedure that it supports.
 The use of the job aid is included in the hands-on training so folks know how to use it properly and where to access it if it is not “attached” to the SOP.

 o For example, some companies have a separate numbering system for these exhibits and the storage location may not be in the same folder directory as the parent SOP.

 - If more than one tool / job aid / worksheet exists per procedure, then an appendix or reference section needs to highlight the existence of these “tools in use”.

 - Establish an amnesty initiative to raise awareness for the quality and compliance consequences of using uncontrolled tools.

 Calling all User Generated Tools Home

-Is it time for a Job Aid/Users Tool Amnesty Program where you work? – VB
+Is it time for a Job Aid/Users Tool Amnesty Project where you work? – VB